maximus-lee-678/server-auto-utils/installation_instructions/3_oracle_instance_creation.rst

 9. CIDR block can be left as default, and make sure "Automatically assign private IPv4 address" and "Automatically assign public IPv4 address" are checked.
 10. Under "Add SSH keys", generate a new SSH key pair.
 MAKE SURE YOU SAVE THESE KEYS BY DOWNLOADING THEM.
 11. Leave boot and block volume defaults and click 'Create".
-12. As soon as you click "Create", you'll be redirected to the VM details page and your VM instance will be in a "PROVISIONING" state.
+12. As soon as you click "Create", you'll be redirected to the instance details page and your instance will be in a "PROVISIONING" state.
 13. After a while, the state will switch to "RUNNING".
 Find your public IP address and copy it.
 14. SSH into your instance using the generated keys as the **opc** user.
 How to connect?
 See Section 1.1.
-15. After verifying the instance works, navigate back to the VM details page.
+15. After verifying the instance works, navigate back to the instance details page.
-16. Under "Instance Information", find "Primary VNIC" and click on the subnet link.
+16. Under the "Networking" tab, find the "Attached VNICs" section and click on the the "Primary VNIC's" corresponding "Subnet/VLAN link" link.
-17. Click on the default "Security List".
+17. Under the "Security" tab, click on the "Default Security List".
-18. Click "Add Ingress Rules" and add the following rules:
+18. Under the "Security Rules" tab, click "Add Ingress Rules" and add the following rules FOR EACH GAME SERVER PORT YOU WANT TO OPEN (e.g. Minecraft uses 25565 by default):
-19. Add 2 Ingress Rules - one for TCP and one for UDP - each with a "Source CIDR" of 0.0.0.0/0 and a destination port range of 25565.
+19. Add 2 Ingress Rules - one for TCP and one for UDP - each with a "Source CIDR" of 0.0.0.0/0 and a single destination port of your choice.
-20. Back in the SSH session, run the following commands to open these ports on the VM's firewall:
+20. Back in the SSH session, run the following commands to open the same ports on the VM's firewall (replace <port_no> with your chosen port number(s)):

 .. code-block:: console

-  sudo firewall-cmd --permanent --zone=public --add-port=25565/tcp
+  sudo firewall-cmd --permanent --zone=public --add-port=<port_no>/tcp
-  sudo firewall-cmd --permanent --zone=public --add-port=25565/udp
+  sudo firewall-cmd --permanent --zone=public --add-port=<port_no>/udp
   sudo firewall-cmd --reload

-21. Ready to go!
+21. Good to go!